-The standards we are working to - which align with industry best-practice - require noise to be measured and predicted at the facade of any building.
+The standards we are working to - which align with industry best-practice - require noise to be measured and predicted at the façade of any building.

-The noise tests allow us to see if the predictions are accurate and helps us compare current outdoor noise to what is expected in the future.
+The noise tests allow us to see if the predictions are accurate and to understand how the current outdoor noise compares to what is expected for a future point in time.